hmchen47/DevOps/ITSupport/TechnicalSupportFundamentals-Google/AssigmentsAndLabs.md

     f.
 Check the execution path $PATH which already includes /usr/local/bin
     g.
 Execute `minikube start` to run minikube but fail
     h.
 After checking the error message, the system conflicts with Host and Guest OSes both with VirtualBox.
-    i.
-Try to install KVM on Ubuntu, but not allowed
 2. Install Windows Version of minikube
     a.
 Download kubeclt and minikube of Windows version
     b.
 Copy kubectl and minikube to c:\Program Files\minikube